B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 This activity integrates concepts from Number, Science and Technology, and The Arts.

-The teacher explains that a toy manufacturer has given them a sketch of one of their dollhouses.
-The teacher shows the students the sketch, focusing on its dimensions and the fact that it is made of rectangle-based prisms.
+Present the following sketch to the students.
+Explain that it is a sketch of a dollhouse produced by a toy manufacturer.
+Explain the sketch, focusing on its dimensions and the fact that it is made of rectangle-based prisms.

-Then, the teacher invites students to create a model of this house with measurements reduced by half (the ratio between the measurements of the model and those of the sketch is 1 to 2).
-Depending on the skills of the students and the materials available, other ratios can be given to make the model; for example, the measurements are reduced to one fourth (ratio \(1\;:\;4\)), to two thirds (ratio \(2\;:\;3\)) or even doubled (ratio \(2:1\)).
+Explain that the task is to create a model of this house with all measurements reduced by half (a ratio of 1 to 2).
+Depending on the skills of the students and the materials available, other ratios can be used; for example, the measurements are reduced to one fourth (ratio \(1\;:\;4\)), to two thirds (ratio \(2\;:\;3\)) or even doubled (ratio \(2:1\)).

-After forming teams of 2, the teacher provides the students with large sheets of cardboard (for example, Bristol board), scissors, rulers, glue, and masking tape or tape, and allow them sufficient time to complete the task (time can also be allowed for decoration, if possible).
-To complete the task, students can trace the net of the 2 rectangle-based prisms on large sheets of cardboard.
-They then cut them out and build their model.
+After students have formed groups of two, provide large sheets of cardboard (for example, Bristol board), scissors, rulers, glue, and tape, and allow students sufficient time to complete the task.
+Time can also be allowed for decoration, if possible.
+To complete the task, students can trace the net of the two rectangle-based prisms on large sheets of cardboard, cut them out and build their model.

 Note: This activity could be done using other types of plans such as a bridge, tower, simple machine, or landscaping plan.